Nonsymmetric Reduction-based Algebraic Multigrid: The triangular case

 for arbitrary velocity field $\mathbf{b}(x,y)$ (without cycles, or else the problem is not well posed), forcing function $\mathbf{f}$, reaction field $c(x,y)$, and some inflow and outflow boundary conditions (for example, see Section \ref{sec:results}).
-Suppose we discretize on a uniform square mesh in two dimensions.
-Then for many discretizations, such as discontinuous Galerkin, among others, DOFs in each element of the mesh depend on exactly two other elements in the mesh, specifically the two elements upwind with respect to the direction of flow, and each element in the mesh corresponds to a non-overlapping block in the matrix.
+Suppose a uniform square mesh is used in two dimensions.
+Then, for many discretizations, such as discontinuous Galerkin, among others, DOFs in each element of the mesh depend on exactly two other elements in the mesh, specifically the two elements upwind with respect to the direction of flow, and each element in the mesh corresponds to a non-overlapping block in the matrix.
 In the multigrid context, consider a block red-black coarsening scheme, where C-points and F-points represent entire finite elements, as shown in Figure \ref{fig:rb}.

 For linear finite elements, the DOFs corresponding to a block discretization are often located at the vertices of the mesh, with one DOF contained in each element touching a given vertex.
 For higher-order discretizations, there are more DOFs, but the underlying principle remains the same: all DOFs in a given finite element only depend on DOFs within that element, or DOFs in either of the two upwind elements.
-Looking at Figure \ref{fig:rb}, note that for any velocity field $\mathbf{b}(x,y)$, all F-points blocks depend only on C-point blocks, and C-point blocks depend only on F-point blocks.
-It follows that the submatrix $A_{ff} = I$, and thus ideal restriction and exact F-relaxation are trivial to compute in practice.
+Looking at Figure \ref{fig:rb}, note that for any velocity field $\mathbf{b}(x,y)$, all F-point blocks depend only on C-point blocks, and C-point blocks depend only on F-point blocks.
+If $A$ is scaled to have unit diagonal, then it follows that the submatrix $A_{ff} = I$, and thus, ideal restriction and exact F-relaxation are trivial to compute in practice.